macuser47/Windows-Python-Control/README.md

 # screenGrab()
 Returns a image screenshot at the moment the function is called

-This can be used for AI putposes by calling getpixel((x,y)) on the image and checking the color (this returns a tuple with the 3 RGB values)
+This can be used for AI purposes by calling getpixel((x,y)) on the image and checking the color (this returns a tuple with the 3 RGB values)

 # type(string)
 Likely the most useful function in this script, it types out string with 0.1 seconds between each keypress and release.